topheman/react-es6-redux/README.md

 #####Mock mode

-You can also run the app in mock mode (useful for unit-tests):
+You can also run the app in mock mode (useful for tests):

 * `npm run webpack-mock`
 * Open [http://localhost:8080/](http://localhost:8080/)